Little Key Press

 About

-Little Key Press is a PNW small press that publishes anthologies featuring established and emerging authors and the work of Elle Mitchell.Calls for future anthologies can be found here.
+Little Key Press is a PNW small press that publishes anthologies featuring established and emerging authors and the work of publisher, Elle Mitchell.Calls for future anthologies can be found here.

 THE TEAM